ghlkm/hmp/README.md

 and the default compile setting is using O3 optimization.
 (If you are interesting in the compile details, please refer to CMakeLists.txt)

-Our project only use standard C++ libraries, which means you don't need to download any additional libs.
+**Our project only uses standard C++ libraries, which means you don't need to download any other additional libs.**

 Download make and cmake
 -----